Madison Air Solutions Corporation research snapshot

 MAIR AI Trading Strategy Framework

 The MAIR AI trading strategy is a rules-based research framework, not personalized investment advice.
-It connects price behavior to Q2 results expected August 14, 2026, commercial and residential organic sales, orders, backlog, adjusted EBITDA, free cash flow, debt, and live technical data.
+It connects price behavior to Q3 results, commercial and residential organic sales, orders, backlog, adjusted EBITDA, free cash flow, debt, material-weakness remediation, and live technical data.

 Trend-following setup

-Monitor whether MAIR can reclaim and hold the $39 to $40 50-day area with volume near or above the 20-day average, while commercial cooling growth, orders, and adjusted EBITDA support the 2026 outlook.
+Monitor whether MAIR can reclaim the $31 to $32 zone and then the $34 to $36 area with volume above the 20-day average, while orders, backlog, commercial cooling growth, and margin performance support the raised 2026 outlook.

 Mean-reversion setup

-Do not assume the $31 post-IPO low is a floor.
-Lower confidence if the decline coincides with slower data-center demand, weak residential channels, acquisition issues, or pressure on interest coverage.
+Do not assume the $27.38 post-IPO low is a floor.
+Lower confidence if the decline coincides with slower data-center demand, weak residential channels, acquisition issues, or unresolved material weaknesses.

 Fundamental monitor

-Track Q2 2026 results, the $3.75 billion to $3.85 billion sales outlook, adjusted EBITDA outlook, commercial cooling, residential organic sales, orders, backlog, cash flow, debt, interest expense, and any share or lock-up changes.
+Track Q3 2026 results, the $3,825 million to $3,925 million sales outlook, adjusted EBITDA outlook, commercial cooling, residential organic sales, orders, backlog, cash flow, debt, interest expense, share count, and material-weakness remediation progress.

-Reduce the rating if acquisition-led sales growth does not convert into organic growth, cash generation, or lower net leverage.
+Reduce the rating if acquisition-led sales growth does not convert into organic growth, cash generation, or lower net leverage, or if margin guidance stays flat against rising sales.

 Investment research summary